Ontological argument: Alvin Plantinga

-In an attempt to resolve this problem, Plantinga differentiated between "greatness" and "excellence".
+In an attempt to make the argument immune to his criticism, Plantinga differentiated between "maximal greatness" and "maximal excellence".
 A being's excellence in a particular world depends only on its properties in that world; a being's greatness depends on its properties in all worlds.
 Therefore, the greatest possible being must have maximal excellence in every possible world.
+A being is maximally excellent in a world, only if it is omniscient, omnipotent and morally perfect.
+A being is maximally great, if it is maximally excellent in every possible world.
+Given that maximal greatness is maximal excellence in every world, it also entails necessary existence.
 Plantinga then restated Malcolm's argument, using the concept of "maximal greatness".
 He argued that it is possible for a being with maximal greatness to exist, so a being with maximal greatness exists in a possible world.
 If this is the case, then a being with maximal greatness exists in every world, and therefore in this world.